dlstreamer/dlstreamer/docs/source/elements/gvaattachroi.md

 # gvaattachroi

-Provides the ability to define one or more regions of interest to perform inference on, instead of the full frame.
+Provides the ability to define one or more regions of interest to perform inference on (instead of the full frame).

 ``` none
 Pad Templates: